 Where do you count?

 Although there are over 250 pans and waterholes across Hwange, for the game count only the waterholes in the northern part of the park are included, and the majority of these are the pans that are pumped.
 As the count is during the dry season, most of the pans in the southern part of the park have dried up.
 Some lucky volunteers come to The Hide, and enjoy a view from the main A-frame lodge and do the counting of our waterhole from there.

 Out of a possible 111 mammal species, 44 were recorded in 2018 as well as 212 bird species.
 An enormous 39,317 individual mammals were recorded which must’ve kept all the volunteers very busy for those 24 hours!
 Some highlights from the 2018 game count were seeing 38 wild dogs, an aardwolf and 6 leopard.
 Unfortunately the giraffe count in 2018 showed a nearly 40% decline over the last 15 years.
 At the Hide this year we’ve been fortunate to see more giraffe and cheetah than we normally do, so we are eager to see the numbers for the year to see if their numbers have increased.
-The full report for 2018 can be downloaded here, and we will add the 2019 once its available.
+The full report for 2018 can be downloaded here.